apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Automatic Configuration Reloading

-Once a broker is started, you can edit any of the configuration files in the `etc` directory and your changes will be automatically be reloaded.
+Once a broker is started, you can edit any of the configuration files in the `etc` directory and your changes will be automatically reloaded.
 The configuration update will be applied in the least non-disruptive way possible.
-For example, if you removed a connector, the port that connector was listening on will be released an no new connections will be accepted.
-But connections that were previously accepted by that connector will continue to operate normally.
+For example, if you removed a connector, the port that connector was listening on will be released and no new connections will be accepted.
+Connections that were previously accepted by that connector will continue to operate normally.

 ### Adjusting JVM Settings